Serving

 DoAhead:

 While Gai Lan (Chinese broccoli) is more often associated with beef, this pork recipe is just delicious.
-I say "Thai Style" because the recipe originated from a lady in Ohio, but the ingredients and methods are proper for a Thai dish in the Chinese style.
+I say "Thai Style" because the ecipe is from a lady in Ohio, who may not be Thai, but the ingredients are all authentic.

 1